-According to the Delinquency Code, for committing offenses outside of service duties, military personnel, except conscripts, respond under the general provisions.
-But, conscripts respond under Regulation military discipline.
+According to the Delinquency Code, for committing offences outside of service duties, military personnel, except conscripts, respond under the general provisions.
+But, conscripts respond under Military Discipline Regulation.

-According to the Military Discipline Regulation, every military has the right to comply against illegal actions of the commander and against violations of his rights and liberties.
+According to the Military Discipline Regulation, each military has the right to comply against illegal actions of the commander and against violations of his rights and liberties.
 The appeal is submitted to the chief of the person whose actions are complained upon; the commander is obliged to examine it during the period of three days in order to make a decision.